-Shechem was an earthly human being, not a spirit, so there is no logical reason to believe that his soul’s attraction to Dinah pertained to his spirit rather than to his physical body.
+Shechem was an earthly human being, not a spirit, so there is no logical reason to believe that his soul’s attraction to Dinah pertained to his spirit rather than to his physical body, especially his mind.

 Genesis 42:21a: [T]hey [Joseph’s brothers] said to one another, “We are truly guilty concerning our brother, for we saw the anguish of his soul when he pleaded with us, and we would not hear. . . .

-If the term soul pertains to a person’s spirit, which usually can’t be observed by others, it is improbable that Joseph’s brothers could have seen “the anguish of his soul.”
-On the other hand, if the term soul pertains to a physical body, the anguish of Joseph’s soul might have been reflected by his body language, especially the expressions on his face, which could be seen by his brothers.
+If the term soul pertains to a person’s spirit, which usually cannot be observed by others, it is improbable that Joseph’s brothers could have seen “the anguish of his soul.”
+On the other hand, if the term soul pertains to a physical body, the anguish of Joseph’s soul might have been reflected by his body language, especially the expressions on his face, which could have been seen by his brothers.

 Leviticus 7:20: [T]he person who eats the flesh of the sacrifice of the peace offering that belongs to the Lord, while he is unclean, that person shall be cut off from his people.
 [Note: The original King James Version of the Bible uses the term “soul,” rather than the term “person” in both instances shown in this passage.]

-It is clear that eating the sacrifice would have been done by an earthly person, as is stated in the New King James Version of the Bible.
+It is clear that eating the sacrifice would have been done by a human being, as is indicated in the New King James Version of the Bible.

 Psalm 40:14a: Let them be ashamed and brought to mutual confusion who seek to destroy my life. . . .
 [Note: The original King James Version of the Bible uses the term “soul,” rather than the term “life.”]

-People cannot destroy a person’s soul if the soul pertains to the person’s spirit, which is eternal, but they could destroy a person’s soul if it pertains to a person’s physical body.
+People cannot destroy a person’s soul if the soul pertains to the person’s spirit, which is eternal, but they can destroy a person’s soul if it pertains to a person’s physical body.

 Psalm 49:15: [G]od will redeem my soul from the power of the grave, for He shall receive me.